 Corporate Finance: Calculating Assets

-Everything that makes up a corporation and everything a corporation owns, including the building, equipment, office supplies, brand value, research, land, trademarks, and everything else, are considered assets.
-Generally speaking, when you start a corporation, you start off with cash, which you then use to purchase other assets.
+Everything that makes up a company and everything a company owns, including the building, equipment, office supplies, brand value, land, trademarks and everything else, are considered assets.
+Generally speaking, when you found a company you start off with cash, which you then use to purchase other assets.

-The total value of assets held by a company is equal to the total liabilities and total equity held by the company.
-Here is the most fundamental equation in corporate finance:
+The total value of assets a company holds is equal to its total liabilities and total equity.
+Here’s the most fundamental equation in corporate finance:

 Assets = Liabilities + Equity

-Because the total amount of debt a company incurs goes into purchasing equipment and supplies, increasing debt through loans increases a company’s liabilities and total assets.
-As an owner contributes his own funding to the company’s usage, the total amount of company equity increases along with the assets.
+The total amount of debt a company incurs goes into purchasing equipment and supplies, and so increasing debt through loans increases a company’s liabilities and total assets.
+Just as owners contribute their own funding to the company’s usage, the total amount of company equity increases along with assets.

 Unlike liabilities, equity represents ownership in the company.
-So if a company owns $100,000 in assets and $50,000 was funded by loans, then the owner still holds claim over $50,000 in assets, even if the company goes out of business, requiring the owner to give the other $50,000 in assets back to the bank.
-For corporations, the equity funding varies a bit, however, because the owners of a corporation are the stockholders.
-The equity funding of corporations comes from the initial sale of stock, which exchanges shares of ownership for cash to be used in the company.
+So if a company owns £100,000 in assets and £50,000 is funded by bank loans, the owner still holds claim over £50,000 in assets even if the company goes bust, requiring the owner to return the other £50,000 in assets to the bank.
+For limited companies, the equity funding varies a bit, however, because the owners of a company are the shareholders; the equity funding of companies comes from the initial sale of shares, which exchanges shares of ownership for cash to be used in the company.